 The beginning includes actions like delegating responsibilities, tasks, and due dates, the middle consists of progress tracking, while the end consists of success evaluation and quality control.

-is an invaluable resource to help you keep track of project milestones and keep the whole team on the same page.
+A is an invaluable resource to help you keep track of project milestones and keep the whole team on the same page.

 Regular analysis and progress meetings assist you in analyzing your growth.
 By monitoring your progress, you can adjust processes before crises occur and adapt before processes become solid.

 is an easy way to track the status and progress of your project.